asdfgh746/cca/README.md

 Love,
 Lucas, Edward, and John

 *Note:* The project name is still a work in progress.
-If you'd like to suggest something better, we're all ears. :smile:
+If you'd like to suggest something better, we're all ears. :smile: Timetabulous sounds good.

 ## Team